 Emergency Rental Assistance Program (IERA) - Indiana

 IERA is designed to increase housing stability for Indiana renters whose income has been negatively impacted by COVID-19.
 Qualifying Indiana renters can receive assistance with rent and utility costs up to 12 months.
+If you are a homeowner in need of assistance the Homeowner Assistance Fund (IHAF) may be able to help.

-Low-Income Customer Service Charge Waiver - Michigan
+Low-Income Service Charge Waiver - Michigan

-Get the $7.25 monthly residential service charge waived, saving $87 a year.
+Income Qualified customers can have the $7.25 monthly residential service charge waived, saving $87 a year.

 - Must be a Michigan residential customer.